Bruce Report: Public transport

 As well as recommending changes to Glasgow's road network, Bruce also suggested radical changes to Glasgow's railways.
 At the time of the Bruce Report, the city had four major railway stations.
 Central and St Enoch both served primarily southbound destinations.
 Queen Street and Buchanan Street mainly served northbound destinations.

 To rationalise the city's mainline services, Bruce suggested that all four Victorian railway stations be demolished and replaced with two new purpose built stations.
 A new Glasgow North station was proposed roughly on the site of Buchanan Street station (occupying a larger area) to replace Buchanan Street and Queen Street stations.
 A Glasgow South station was proposed on the approximate site of Glasgow Central station to replace Central and St Enoch stations.
 Bruce's plan then called for a new bus station on the Queen Street site, with the "low level" railway station there remaining to provide suburban services and to connect the new bus station to the rail network.

 These plans were never implemented, and all four stations remained until the 1960s when the Beeching Axe reforms changed the shape of rail services across Scotland, England, and Wales.
 Beeching's reforms spelt the end for both Buchanan Street and St Enoch stations which closed, effectively rationalising rail services in the city along similar lines to Bruce's two station plan, but without requiring the demolition of four stations and construction of two new ones.
-Beeching's reforms also removed low level services from Glasgow Central station, but these were reintroduced in the late 1970s.
+Beeching's reforms also removed low level services from Glasgow Central station, but these were reintroduced in the late 1970s in the form of the Argyle Line.
 Glasgow Central has recently undergone extensive, careful and sympathetic renovation and remains one of the city's architectural assets to this day.

-Two new bus stations would ultimately result from the Bruce Report, positioned at either corner of the city's central area to make full use of the Ring Road, a new terminus at Anderston to the south (eventually opening in 1972 as part of the Anderston Centre), thus replacing the older terminus at Waterloo Street whilst Dundas Street bus station was replaced by Buchanan Street Bus Station in 1976.
+Two new bus stations would ultimately result from the Bruce Report, positioned at either corner of the city's central area to make full use of the Ring Road, a new terminus at Anderston to the south (eventually opening in 1972 as part of the Anderston Centre), thus replacing the older terminus at Waterloo Street while Dundas Street bus station was replaced by Buchanan Street Bus Station in 1976.
 Anderston eventually closed in 1993, with all services consolidated at the Buchanan terminal.